Ballistic-to-diffusive transition in engineered counter-propagating quantum Hall channels

 This rescaling suggests a correspondence between our experiment and a sample with counter-propagating channels experiencing charge equilibration over a continuous edge \cite{Lin2019PRB,Lafont2019Science,Cohen2019NComms}.
 Indeed the number of Landauer reservoirs may be mapped to a continuous edge's length in units of is bare equilibration length, $N\equiv L/\ell_\mathrm{eq}$.
 This analogy is strengthened by the similarity between Eq. (\ref{G_2pt_LB}) and the conductance of a continuous edge sample as a function of its length $L$ in the limit of $L\gg\ell_\mathrm{eq}$ \cite{ProtopopovAnnals2017,SrivastavPRL2021}.
 As shown in Fig. \ref{fig_univ}b), all reduced conductance data (see \cite{SM} for the full conductance data sets for $\nu_\mathrm{A}=(2,6)$ and $\nu_\mathrm{B}=1 \leftrightarrow 7$) $(G_\mathrm{2w}-G_\infty)/G_\infty$ collapse on a single curve $\coth(x/2)-1$, with $x=(N+1)/\delta$.
 For an effectively large sample, \textit{i.e.} $N\gg\delta$, $G_{2\mathrm{w}}$ converges exponentially towards its equilibrated value $G_\infty$, \textit{i.e.} $(G_{2\mathrm{w}}-G_\infty)/G_\infty\sim e^{-N/\delta}\equiv e^{-L/\tilde{\ell}_\mathrm{eq}}$.
 Here we have operated a discrete-to-continuum correspondence, with $\tilde{\ell}_\mathrm{eq}=\ell_\mathrm{eq}/|\log(\nu_\mathrm{A}/\nu_\mathrm{B})|$ the \textit{effective} equilibration length which absorbs the contribution from filling factors measured in our experiment.

 We now discuss the relation with equilibration models used for hole-conjugate states \cite{KFP_equilibration_1994,ProtopopovAnnals2017,Lin2019PRB,FujisawaPRB2021,SpanslattPRL2019}, particularly $\nu=2/3$, in which charge transport exemplifies the $\nu_\mathrm{A}\neq\nu_\mathrm{B}$ case.
 In these models, the potential difference between counter-propagating edges drives inter-channel charge tunneling, leading to equilibration over an effective length $\ell_\mathrm{eq}/|\nu_\mathrm{A}^{-1}-\nu_\mathrm{B}^{-1}|$ \cite{Lin2019PRB,SpanslattPRB2020}, with $\ell_\mathrm{eq}$ the bare equilibration length that is usually obtained in the Lüttinger liquid framework \cite{ProtopopovAnnals2017,SrivastavPRL2021}.
 Our definition of $\tilde{\ell}_\mathrm{eq}$ differs from this one, because the fundamentally different equilibration mechanisms at play (inter-edge tunneling vs reservoir redistribution).
 However, in the critical regime $\nu_\mathrm{A}\rightarrow\nu_\mathrm{B}$, both definitions lead to the same divergence $\delta\sim1/|\nu_\mathrm{A}-\nu_\mathrm{B}|$.
 In the diffusive case $\nu_\mathrm{A}=\nu_\mathrm{B}$, the two point conductance in the macroscopic limit $L\gg\ell_\mathrm{eq}$ behaves according to a universal Ohmic scaling law, decaying algebraically: $G_\mathrm{2w}\propto 1/L$ (see Fig. \ref{fig_raw}c), irrespective of the microscopic mechanism of equilibration \cite{KFP_equilibration_1994,FujisawaPRB2021,Glattli2024arxiv,SM}.
-This is reminiscent of the Ohmic deviations to quantized transport in QSH samples \cite{Wu2018QSH}, and analogous to the transport of heat for the disordered $\nu=2/3$ edge, where thermal conductances are equal for charged and neutral modes, leading to diffusive signatures in noise while charge transport remains ballistic \cite{KaneFisherPRB95,NosigliaPRB2018,SpanslattPRL2019,SpanslattPRB2020,SrivastavPRL2021,Melcer2022NatComms,HashisakaPRX2023}.
+This is reminiscent of the Ohmic deviations to quantized transport observed in QSH samples \cite{Wu2018QSH}, where the resistance scales roughly linearly with the sample's length for large samples, and analogous to the transport of heat for the disordered $\nu=2/3$ edge, where thermal conductances are equal for charged and neutral modes, leading to diffusive signatures in noise while charge transport remains ballistic \cite{KaneFisherPRB95,NosigliaPRB2018,SpanslattPRL2019,SpanslattPRB2020,SrivastavPRL2021,Melcer2022NatComms,HashisakaPRX2023}.
+In that respect, $\nu=2/3$ is formally equivalent to the cases (2,6) and (6,2) that we study for charge, and would be equivalent to (2,2) or (6,6) for heat transport.